ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 ```
 Funtions have following problem : <br>
 1) High memory consumption, because of stacking the details of calling program <br>
+2) Functions cannot determine the access privillege of Data getting handled.
-2) Functions cannot hold state, most system decisions are taken on the state of the entity.<br>
+3) Functions cannot hold state, most system decisions are taken on the state of the entity.<br>
    Consider a real world scenario where you say hello to one person, response will depend on the state or impact of his previous interaction.
 If you are calling a function, it will process the request and always give same type of response.
 There won't be any kind of impact of previous interactions.

    But most of our real life decisions are made or taken considering the state of the entity.